maxrbaldwin/Dance-Magic-API/README.md

 ## Tests
 Testing uses chai, chai-http and mocha to validate different types of requests that the API might encounter.
 In the tests directory there is dummy data for valid and invalid use cases.

+## Health check
+Hit the route /.health to get the application uptime, heroku release version and git commit hash